jabrena/101-concurrency/README.md

 ## Elevator Pitch

-Java is a very popular programming language with a consistent set of multithreading & multiprocessing features to solve all kind of modern Enterprise problems and Threads share memory as part of the Java concurrency Model.
+Java is a very popular programming language with a consistent set of multithreading and multiprocessing features, which solve all kinds of modern enterprise problems and enable memory sharing across threads as part of the Java concurrency model.

-Developers use popular frameworks like `Spring`, `Quarkus`, `Micronaut`, `Akka` or `Spark` every day but in some scenarios, it is necessary to use concurrency, but it is a reality that learning curve is not easy and sometimes, software deployed on cloud includes some hidden concurrency bugs.
+Developers use popular frameworks like `Spring`, `Quarkus`, `Micronaut`, `Akka` or `Spark` every day.
+In some scenarios, it is necessary to use concurrency, although in reality the learning curve is not easy and sometimes software gets deployed to cloud environments with some hidden concurrency bugs.

-The talk will review root causes for Concurrency issues, and it will do an introduction about the Java tool `JCStress` explaining how to create tests for those Java class which share state.
+The talk will review the root causes of concurrency issues, and give an introduction into the Java tool `JCStress` by explaining how to create tests for Java classes with shared states.

 ## When

 - https://www.meetup.com/nl-NL/amsterdam-java-user-group/events/287658432/

-## How to run in local
+## How to run locally

-Running the example in local:
+Running the example locally:

 ```
 sdk env